Why is WSDOT

 What is Phase I?

-The first phase will focus on affordable near-term safety improvements on US 2 from Deer Road to Day Mt.
+The first phase focused on affordable near-term safety improvements on US 2 from Deer Road to Day Mt.
 Spokane Road.
-Construction on this phase is planned for 2016 or 2017.
+Construction on this phase is planned for 2017.

 What is Phase II?

 The second phase will also explore long–range practical opportunities to improve the Deer Road to Day-Mt.
 Spokane Road, some of which will involve partnerships with entities.
 Currently, funding is not available for design or construction of emerging solutions for this segment.

 This study includes the examination of: